MarcosSoaresUnivali/demo_git_fabric/README.md

 # Power BI Version Control with Git, GitHub, Fabric and Azure

-This example demonstrates how to use Git and GitHub to version control Power BI files (`.pbip`) and manage them in GitHub and Fabric repositories.
+This example demonstrates how to use Git and GitHub to version control Power BI files (`.pbip`) and manage them in GitHub, Fabric and Azure repositories.

 ## Prerequisites

 - Git installed on your local machine
 - A GitHub account
 - Power BI Desktop installed
+- Azure DevOps integration

 ## Steps